Edward Wilmot Blyden: Writings

-Let us do away with the sentiment of Race.
-Let us do away with out African personality and be lost, if possible, in another Race.'
+'Let us do away with the sentiment of Race.
+Let us do away with our African personality and be lost, if possible, in another Race.'
 This is as wise or as philosophical as to say, let us do away with gravitation, with heat and cold and sunshine and rain.
 Of course, the Race in which these persons would be absorbed is the dominant race, before which, in cringing self-surrender and ignoble self-suppression they lie in prostrate admiration.

-Due to his belief in Ethiopianism, in the late 19th century Blyden publicly supported the creation of a Jewish state in Israel, praising Theodor Herzl as the creator of "that marvelous movement called Zionism".
+Due to his belief in Ethiopianism and that African Americans could return to Africa and help in the rebuilding of the continent, Blyden saw Zionism as a model to look up to and supported the creation of a Jewish state in Israel, praising Theodor Herzl as the creator of "that marvelous movement called Zionism".
+Herzl died in 1904, some 44 years before the 1948 Arab–Israeli War.